Apple Crumble - Tart and tender apples covered in a simple streusel topping for an easy dessert that can be prepped in minutes.

 - Spices - Make your apple crumble the ultimate comforting dessert by adding in some extra spices.
 A dash of ground ginger, cardamom, or allspice will bring a lovely warmth to the flavor.

 - Apple Crisp - Add in some rolled oats to your crumble topping to turn it into a delicious apple crisp recipe.
+See my peach crisp recipe for ideas!

 - Apple Pie - You can easily turn this recipe into a scrumptious apple crumble pie by baking it in a flaky pie crust instead of a baking dish.